Can Mickelson keep Cup streak alive?

 Well, sort of.

-Standing at 18th on the current points list, Mickelson is clearly on the outside looking in, with the top-10 after next week's Dell Technologies Championship automatically earning a trip to Liberty National.
+Standing at 18th on the current points list, Mickelson is clearly on the outside looking in, with the top 10 after next week's Dell Technologies Championship automatically earning a trip to New Jersey's Liberty National in September.

-Then again, he's Phil Mickelson and the other players ostensibly vying for those two wildcard positions decidedly aren't.
+Then again, he's Phil Mickelson and the other players ostensibly vying for those two wild-card positions decidedly aren't.

 It's as difficult to envision a team without Mickelson as it is to imagine a scenario in which team captain Steve Stricker -- one of the game's unrelenting nice guys -- decides to play streak-buster.